World

 rayCast(startPos, direction, maxDistance) → {Sprite}

-Finds the first sprite that intersects a ray (line), excluding any sprites that intersect with the starting point.
-Can also be given a starting position and a maximum end position.
+Finds the first sprite (with a physics body) that intersects a ray (line), excluding any sprites that intersect with the starting point.
+This function can also be given start and end points.

 Source: